The National Supporting Business Awards (NSBA)

 Category 3: Supporting the digital transition

-This category supports initiative which aim at supporting the digital transition of enterprises enabling them to develop, market and use digital technologies, products and services of any kind.
+This category supports initiatives which aim at supporting the digital transition of enterprises enabling them to develop, market and use digital technologies, products and services of any kind.

 This category recognises innovative policies and projects, which help SMEs to expand to new markets, support cross-border trade and help to internationalise.